handsontable/hyperformula/docs/guide/cell-references.md

 other cells can be obtained using A1 notation which is a flexible way of pointing at different sources of data for the formulas.

-The table below summarizes the most popular methods of referring to different cells in the workbook.
+The table below summarizes the most popular methods of referencing different cells in the workbook.

 <table>